radi0sus/cifpal/README.md

 # cifpal
 A Python 3 script for printing the summary table and tables of bond lengths and angles to the console.
 The script furthermore calculates average values, including a variety of statistical parameters, and is able to group bonding parameters.
 Contacts within a defined radius can be printed as well.
+The output should result in nicely rendered mark down tables.

 ## External modules
  `gemmi`,  `pandas`,  `tabulate`